Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Research ethical considerations

 \section{Research ethical considerations}

 All ideas and content presented in this research are the authors' own.
-This study involved human participants and adhered to national and international regulatory laws and ethical standards relevant to such research.
+This research involved human participants.
+Research planning, conduct, and reporting were consistent with local regulatory laws and regulations and aligned with ethical principles, such as the ACM Code of Ethics and Professional Conduct and international and national standards for such research.
 Participants were informed that their participation was voluntary and that they could withdraw at any time or request deletion of their data.
 They were briefed on the research objectives and the use of their data exclusively for research purposes.
 Additionally, participants were assured that their data would be anonymized, securely stored in the institutional repository, and deleted after publication.
 While approval from the Institutional Review Board/Ethics Committee was not obtained due to the absence of such a committee at our institution at the time of research design, every effort was made to ensure ethical conduct throughout the study.

+\begin{acks} This work was partially supported by CEDMO, a project funded by the European Union under the Contract No. 2020-EU-IA-0267; CEDMO 2.0, a project funded by the European Union under the Contract No. 101158609; AI-CODE, a project funded by the European Union under the Horizon Europe, GA No. 101135437; and by the EU NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project No. 09I01-03-V04-00006. \end{acks}